KhronosGroup/glTF-Blender-Exporter/docs/user.md

 By default, all animations are exported within the playback range.
 If disabled, all animation data is exported.
 This property is only visible, if export animations is enabled.

+#### Keyframes start with 0

+By default, before export all keyframes are modified, that the first keyframe starts with 0.
+If disabled, the keyframes keep their original value.

 #### Export current frame

 If the animations are not exported, this option gets visible.
 By default, the current frame is exported.
 If not, frame `0` is exported.